justinwon777/HumanCompanions/README.md

 ## Helping out

-If you wanna help contribute, I'm open to it, so reach out to me.
+If you wanna help contribute, that'd be great, so contact me on discord at Penglen#9566